 Suspending your operations or cutting back on expenses would be difficult as a business owner, but these actions may save you thousands of dollars in penalties and fees later on down the road.

 If you still have difficulty paying your taxes, file your returns anyway.
-Communicate with IRS right away to come to an agreement on a payment plan.
+Then, communicate with IRS right away to agree on a payment plan.

-By keeping in communication with the IRS and making efforts to pay your tax debt, you’re showing the IRS that you are not intentionally avoiding your tax bill.
+By communicating with the IRS and making efforts to pay your tax debt, you’re showing the IRS that you are not intentionally avoiding your tax bill.